The Ultimate Perth Must-Do

 Quokkas.
 Need we say anything more?
-People come to Western Australia from all over the world to meet these friendly marsupials that are known to love humans and come right up to them.
+People come to Western Australia from all over the world to see these friendly marsupials.
 The only place you’ll find them in the wild is on Rottnest Island, but the adorable critters aren’t the only attraction in this magical place.
 Only a short trip from Perth, Rottnest boasts picturesque white sand beaches, secluded coves and other stunning wildlife including dolphins, seals and native birds.
-Here, you can snorkel, dive, swim, fish and kayak – and yep, maybe even get that perfect #quokkaselfie!
+Here, you can snorkel, dive, swim, fish and kayak.
 Being such a popular and breathtaking spot, trips to Rottnest can be pricey, but if you’re going to splurge on something, it’s gotta be this.
 Check YHA Travel and Tours for a discount on this unforgettable, must-do experience.

 No matter how grown up you think you are, there’s no such thing as a bad zoo day at any age, and Perth Zoo is one of the best.
 See rare animals from all over the world, from the Sumatran Orangutan to the Southern white rhino, as well as every Aussie animal under the sun.
 If you don't get to Rottnest, this is also your chance to see a quokka!
 You can get a concession ticket for $25 or an adult ticket for $32 - and it's definitely worth it.
 Your entry fee helps support important wildlife conservation initiatives, sustainability efforts and education programs.
 So embrace your inner kid and head on down to Perth Zoo for endless delights and joy, and make a difference while you do.